adri-er/simple_shell/README.md

 Description

 This is Unix Shell project Command Line Interface for Linux systems.
-This Shell can interpretate instructions and perform Syscall or instruction.
+This Shell can interpretate instructions and perform Syscall.

 <img src="./img/shell.png" alt="holbie" height="150" >